rfshelley/Documentation/tools-and-ide/github-integration.rst

 .. _how_to_get_st_latest:

-Get Latest Code from SmartThingsPublic Repository
+Get latest code from SmartThingsPublic repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. note::